VideoGPT

 How VideoGPT works at a practical level

-The buyer version is simple: organize the knowledge, make it queryable, answer from the right sources, then send people to the exact moment or document that matters.
+At a practical level, the flow is simple: organize the knowledge, make it queryable, answer from the right sources, then send people to the exact moment or document that matters.

 Built across the platform